schemathesis/schemathesis/README.md

 ### Software as a Service

-Schemathesis CLI, in conjunction with Schemathesis.io, enhances bug detection by dynamically optimizing test case generation for efficiency and realism.
-It leverages historical test run data and proven bug-triggering samples to adjust test cases specifically to your APIs.
+Schemathesis CLI integrates with Schemathesis.io to enhance bug detection by optimizing test case generation for efficiency and realism.
+It leverages various techniques to infer appropriate data generation strategies, provide support for uncommon media types, and adjust schemas for faster data generation.
+The integration also detects the web server being used to generate more targeted test data.

-Plus, a user-friendly UI simplifies viewing and analyzing test results.
+Schemathesis.io offers a user-friendly UI that simplifies viewing and analyzing test results.
 If you prefer an all-in-one solution with quick setup, we have a [free tier](https://schemathesis.io/#pricing) available.

 ## How it works